Pages

 Your CV header is the first (and easiest) CV section to write.
 This is where you should include information such as:

-• Location: your full address is not necessary, just stick to city and country (e.g.: Groningen, Netherlands)
+- Location: your full address is not necessary, just stick to city and country (e.g.: Groningen, Netherlands).
+Make it clear that you're already based in the Northern Netherlands, as this means it's easier for companies to hire you.

 Even though presented right below your header, we recommend you write your profile summary last.
-This section summarizes your expertise, professional experience/academic background and skills in 2 to 3 impactful sentences.
+This section summarises your expertise, professional experience/academic background and skills in 2 to 3 impactful sentences.

 In a nutshell, it should contain your:

-Make sure you put a lot of effort into this section: this may be the first paragraph the recruiters will read, let’s keep them captivated!
+Make sure you put a lot of effort into this section: this may be the first paragraph the recruiters will read, letβs keep them captivated!
+This means making sure the intro is not generic β otherwise it just becomes white noise that could have been skipped.

 3. Professional experience